 Six-Month Earnings Limit: Average earnings and disability benefit over any continuous six-month period are compared to two-thirds of the indexed final compensation.
 If you exceed this limit, your disability benefit can be terminated.

 Eligible Dependent Children

-Coverage A: Your unmarried children or children not in a registered domestic partnership, or adopted children or stepchildren less than age 22 who are financially dependent on you on the effective date of your disability benefit or the date of your death.
+Coverage A: Your unmarried children or children not in a registered domestic partnership, or adopted children or stepchildren under age 22 who are financially dependent on you on the effective date of your disability benefit or the date of your death.

-Coverage B: Your children, adopted children or stepchildren, less than age 21, if financially dependent on you on the effective date of your disability retirement or the date of your death.
+Coverage B: Your children, adopted children or stepchildren, under age 21, if financially dependent on you on the effective date of your disability retirement or the date of your death.

 The amount withheld from your salary by your employer.

 The amount contributed by your employer to your Cash Balance Benefit Program if you are a participant of the program.